Best ice cream makers 2025 – tried and tested by our expert team for effortless frozen treats at home

 How long should an ice cream maker take to churn?

-This will depend.
+This will depend on the appliance.
 We have tested appliances that will take 3 minutes, but they’ve also been known to take forty.
 Speed is no guarantee of quality, and we saw better results with longer churns.
 Check the manufacturer’s guide and make notes as you play with recipes and techniques.

 How much should I pay for an ice cream maker?